Policy Governance: Claims for the model

 Authors of the Policy Governance model say it is a paradigm shift from the traditional practice of governance and that it provides a clear differentiation between governance and management responsibilities in organizations.

-Policy Governance begins with a definition of governance as "Seeing to it that the organization achieves what it should and avoids unacceptable situations."
-From this definition, board governance is at an arm's length from operations.
+According to the Policy Governance principles, it is the board’s responsibility to act as a trustee on behalf of the organization’s owners by setting clear expectations for the outcomes of the organization (Ends), setting clear operational boundaries for the CEO (Executive Limitations) and ensuring accountability by monitoring the actions of the CEO against those boundaries systematically and rigorously.
+From this definition, board governance enables the board to maintain accountability for everything without the need to be involved in daily operations and details.
+Said another way, the board’s arms are wrapped around the entire organization, but their fingers are not in the day-to-day details.

 The board's primary relationship is with the organization's 'ownership'.
 As a result, governance is a downward extension of ownership rather than an upward extension of management.
 In this space, the board, as a single entity, assumes a governance position that is the link between ownership and the operational organization.
 That governance position is a commanding authority.
 The board exists to exercise that commanding authority and to properly empower others.
 "Proper empowerment" means to define the results to be achieved by the organization (Ends), and define what would be considered unacceptable in terms of ethics and prudence (Executive Limitations).
 The board delegates the job of achieving its Ends within the parameters defined in policy to the CEO.
 To complete the delegation, the board rigorously monitors performance to policy to uphold accountability of the CEO.

 In Policy Governance, the board has three primary jobs: Ownership Linkage - connecting with owners to learn their values about ends that are desired and means that would be unacceptable; Policy Development - writing those values as guidance for organization and for the board itself; and Assurance of Organizational Performance - monitoring to ensure the organization demonstrates reasonable progress toward desired ends and reasonable compliance with policy guiding means.
 The board's focus is at the broadest level of policy informed by the ownership's values.
 When writing policy, the board goes into as much detail as needed, and stops making policy when it can accept any reasonable interpretation of its policy language.

 Experts in the model argue boards should govern with an emphasis on (a) outward vision rather than an internal preoccupation, (b) encouragement of diversity in viewpoints, (c) strategic leadership more than administrative detail, (d) clear distinction of board and chief executive roles, (e) collective rather than individual decisions, (f) future rather than past or present, and (g) proactivity rather than reactivity.